davxy/datawok-posts/posts/zk-proof.md

 #### Probability Distributions Distinguishability

-**distinguishability** refers to the ability of a polynomially computationally bounded Turing machine to distinguish between two random variables.
+**Distinguishability** refers to the ability of a polynomially computationally bounded *Turing machine* to distinguish between two random variables.

 In the realm of cryptographic protocols, ensuring indistinguishability between different protocol paths or choices is key to maintaining security against